EyadOmar/shelfie-app/README.md

 ## Overview

-This project is built while following the **Complete React Native Course** on YouTube by freeCodeCamp.
+This project is built while following the **Complete React Native Course** on YouTube by Net Ninja.
 The playlist walks through building a React Native app—from setting up with Expo, working with core components like Text, View & Image, to building navigation-heavy, stateful functionality.
 [Watch the playlist here](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hNTz3sxqGTfxAwU-DIHJd2)